isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to find a person, providing one or more search keywords.
-2. System displays the students that fit the search term.
+2. KrustyKrab displays the students that fit the search term.
 3. User scrolls through the displayed list to find the person they are looking for.

 Use case ends.